 We believe that fostering long-term relationships with our stockholders and maintaining their trust is a key ROIC objective, and we recognize the value of listening to and understanding their views about our business.
 We conduct stockholder outreach throughout the year, dialoguing and meeting with key institutional stockholders, in an effort to proactively address important issues.
-Our Chief Executive Officer, Stuart A. Tanz, and other members of our senior management team were in regular contact with stockholders during 2017 and conducted in excess of 200 scheduled investor meetings on important topics including ROIC's strategy, performance, corporate governance, executive compensation and other related matters.
+Our Chief Executive Officer, Stuart A. Tanz, and other members of our senior management team were in regular contact with stockholders during 2021 and conducted 268 scheduled investor meetings on important topics including ROIC's strategy, performance, corporate governance, executive compensation and other related matters.
 Our management provides regular updates to our board of directors regarding these discussions and stockholder feedback.
-Our board of directors takes our stockholders' and other stakeholders' perspectives into consideration when overseeing our Company's strategy, formulating governance practices and designing executive compensation programs.
-For example, in response to feedback received from our stockholder engagement activities, we introduced modifications to our executive compensation program in February 2016 that included increasing the portion of annual incentive cash bonuses that was based solely on the achievement of objective performance criteria and decreasing the discretionary component, adjusting the weighting levels of such performance criteria to emphasize the achievement of operating metrics such as growth in FFO per share and dividend growth and, with respect to long-term equity-based awards, adjusting the performance-based vesting criteria and measurement periods.
-Also, in February 2017, the Compensation Committee took into account feedback received from stockholder engagement activities during the prior year and made several modifications to the employment agreements of our Chief Executive Officer, Chief Financial Officer and Chief Operating Officer to reflect best practices in the marketplace.
-These modifications included, among others, incorporating "double trigger" provisions for severance payments upon a change in control of the Company rather than "modified single trigger" provisions and, with respect to our Chief Executive Officer, eliminating excise tax gross-up provisions on severance paid in connection with a termination following a change in control of the Company.
-The employment agreements of our other executive officers do not contain such excise tax gross-up provisions.
-See "Executive Compensation-Compensation Discussion and Analysis."
-We are pleased that stockholders strongly supported our executive compensation program in the 2017 advisory "say on pay" vote, with approximately 97% of the votes cast approving our advisory resolution.
+Our board of directors takes our stockholders' and other stakeholders' perspectives into consideration when overseeing the Company's strategy, formulating governance and ESG practices and designing executive compensation programs.
+We are pleased that stockholders continued to support our executive compensation program in the 2021 advisory "say on pay" vote, with approximately 83.9% of the votes cast approving our advisory resolution.

-We believe that our outreach program ensures that our management and our board of directors understand our stockholders' views and concerns and are able to address the issues that are important them.
-We are continuing our stockholder outreach efforts in 2018, in addition to our customary participation at industry conferences, investor roadshows and meetings with analysts, and remain committed to this ongoing initiative.
+We believe that our outreach program ensures that our management and our board of directors understand our stockholders' views and concerns and are able to address the issues that are important to them.
+We are continuing our stockholder outreach efforts in 2022, in addition to our customary participation at industry conferences, investor roadshows and meetings with analysts, and remain committed to this ongoing initiative.